bagnalla/ocamlzar/README.md

 to a stream of uniformly distributed random bits generates `int` samples with `Pr(m) = 1/n` for integer m where `0 <= m < n` .

-`Zar.die n` composes `Zar.die_transformer n` with the default source of uniformly distributed random bits.
+`Zar.die_stream n` composes `Zar.die_transformer n` with the default source of uniformly distributed random bits.

+`Zar.die n` builds a sampler object over the stream produced by `Zar.die_stream n`.

 ### Finite Distribution